matloff/TidyverseSkeptic/README.md

 Specifically in terms of R, I have been an R user and developer since near the beginning, having used R's predecessor S before that.
 I've published several books that use R, and have served as the Editor-in-Chief of the *R Journal*.
-My R tutorial for beginners, [fasteR](https://github.com/matloff/fasteR), has become my most popular GitHub repo.
+My R tutorial for beginners, [fasteR](https://github.com/matloff/fasteR), has become my most popular GitHub repo, with over 300 GitHub stars.

 But it goes far beyond that; I really am intensely interested in how people learn, from children to middle-aged adults.
 Among other things,